cryptimeleon/cryptimeleon.github.io/contributors/composite-builds.md

 This script clones the dependency to the same directory level as the library being built and includes it as a composite build if possible.
 "If possible" means that the branches should follow some rules.
 Let `LB` be the name of the branch of the library being built and `DB` be the name of the branch of the dependency library.
 The composite build will only be enabled if either of the following hold:

-- The dependency has no branch called `LB` and `DB == main`.
-In this case, the `main` branch of the dependency is used for the composite build.
+- The dependency has no branch called `LB` and `DB == develop`.
+In this case, the `develop` branch of the dependency is used for the composite build.
 - The dependency has a branch called `LB` and `DB = LB`.
 In this case, the `DB` branch of the dependency is used for the composite build.

-To summarize, the build script will always try to use the branch with the same name as `LB` and use `main` if no such branch exists.
+To summarize, the build script will always try to use the branch with the same name as `LB` and use `develop` if no such branch exists.
 Importantly, no automatic checkout of branches is done.
 This means that if the branches don't match, the build script will complain and fail.
 You can adjust this behaviour using the **useCurrentBranch** parameter as explained below.